sturrent/aks-labs-netio/README.md

 Here is the list of current labs available:

 *************************************************************************************
-*        1. Website hosted on AKS not reachable over public IP
+*        1. Website hosted on AKS not reachable over public IP (NSG)
-*        2. Firewall issue
+*        2. Website hosted on AKS not reachable over public IP (netpol issue)
-*        3. Netpol issue
+*        3. WIP - Firewall issue (not ready yet)
 *************************************************************************************

 "-l|--lab" Lab scenario to deploy (3 possible options)